Siskinbird/rsschool-cv/cv.md

    >Hello, my friend!
 Back in 2000, I got interested in programming, but then I was young and resisted the voice of my heart.
 Twenty years after, having a completely different profession, increasing the degree of awareness, I recalled what I really wanted.
 And here I am now!
 For a year now, I've been gaining knowledge and I really like it!
 Every day I'm getting stronger, smarter and more promising!
 I'm sure I'll become a professional in this interesting and overwhelming sphere!

+   >I am well versed in HTML5, CSS and vanilla JavaScript, I use FlexBox and SASS/LESS preprocessors in my projects, I have experience working with the API, I understand and apply adaptive layout, I actively use UX/UI principles.
+Well versed in GitHub.
+I am happy to undertake complex and interesting projects.
+Understand the syntax of various programming languages.

 ***

 ## Experience